santhosh191221/santhosh191221/README.md

 - 👋 Hi, I’m @santhosh191221
-- 👀 I’m interested in Cyber Security, cloud computing
+- 👀 I’m interested in Data Analytics, cloud computing
 - 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me